eshopguide/cross-promotion-app/README.md

 * Ruby >=3.1
 * Rails >=7.0
 * Make sure active storage is installed and configured.
 Run: ```rails active_storage:install```
-  * Dont forget to set up the storage cloud service for the production environment in config/storage.yml
+  * Don't forget to set up the storage cloud service for the production environment in config/storage.yml and to set `config.active_storage.service` in the environment config
+* npm packages: `react, react-i18next, @shopify/app-bridge-react, @shopify/polaris`
 * NOTE: the app is designed to work with shopify apps that are build with the [shopify-rails-template](https://github.com/eshopguide/shopify_rails_template).
   For use in older apps see the [Special notes for legacy apps](#special-notes-for-legacy-apps) section.